IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

-Each contract is specified by a ``StartContract``, containing not only a contract instance key, but also a *parameter*--in this case ``()``, since we did not need to pass any generated values to ``testContract``.
+Each contract is specified by a :hsobj:`Plutus.Contract.Test.ContractModel.StartContract`, containing not only a contract instance key, but also a *parameter*--in this case ``()``, since we did not need to pass any generated values to ``testContract``.
 Now we do need to, so we must replace that ``()``